 Small sized balls were made

-Fig 1: Flow sheet for the preparation of energy balls
+2.1.
+Primary materials for study

 The raw ingredients, including almond, almond milk, wheat germ flour, dates and makhana powder were procured from the local market.
 All the chemicals and glassware used in this research work were of analytical grade (AR) and were used from the PG laboratory in the Department of Food Science and Nutrition.
 Equipment required in the present investigation was available at the College of Community Science, Chandra Shekhar Azad Agriculture University, Kanpur.
 Procedures recommended by the Association of Official Analytical Chemists (AOAC, 1990) were used for this research work.